coffee with altitude

-Our Arabica plantation is harvested around September.
-The beans are picked using harvesting machines and are processed in a wet plant.
-Here they are soaked before the skin and mucilage is removed, leaving only the bean which is pumped into large driers.
+Howe Farming’s coffee plantations are grown above 550m altitude.
+Coffee With Altitude is of the Arabica Variety.
+It is sold as green beans to roasters Australia wide, who then market the roasted coffee.
+The coffee is mechanically harvested in August/September.
+The beans are picked using harvesting machines, then processed in a wet plant.
+Here they are soaked in large pits, before the skin and mucilage is removed, leaving only the bean which is pumped into large driers.
 Each batch is carefully dried to achieve the optimum moisture content, after which they are packaged into bags to be rested before being sold throughout Australia.

 - Where does the coffee get its flavour from?

-The length of time that the beans are roasted for has a large impact on the coffee’s flavour.
+Processing methods and the altitude at which coffee is grown have a great impact on the flavour of coffee.
+The length of time that the beans are roasted for has a large impact on the coffee’s flavour as well.
 A dark roast will tend to have a bolder, more sugary flavour, while lighter roasts will have a more complex palate due to retaining more oils and acids in the beans which are destroyed by longer roasting times.
-Some baristas will introduce extra flavours before serving such as flavoured syrup.